opusonesolutions/idp-schedule-provider/idp_schedule_provider/forecaster/resources/schedule_response.md

 <details>

 Capacitors support being connected and disconnected via schedules.
 This can either be provided per-phase or as a single balanced value.
+They also support cost schedules for the cost of operating this capacitor.

 For any timepoints where the state values are not specified, the capacitor will be assumed to be in its default connection state.